Updated 5/20/2024

 Important Features of This Bill:

-- Schools with grades 6-12 must offer free period products (pads and tampons) in 50% of their female and gender-neutral bathrooms
+- Beginning in the 2024-2025 school year, schools with grades 6-12 must offer free period products (pads and tampons) in at least 50% of their female and gender-neutral bathrooms.

 Aunt Flow celebrates the state of New Jersey in its efforts to combat period poverty in schools by passing A1349/S1221.